neoblades02/tpi-submit-bot/README.md

 1. **Login Failures**: Verify USERNAME and PASSWORD in `.env` file
 2. **Client Name Issues**: Ensure client names are not blank or empty in input data
 3. **Client Issues**: No longer an issue - clients are automatically created with aggressive retry logic (except when name is blank)
-4. **Tour Operator Issues**: Check operator name spelling and availability in dropdown (only cause of "not submitted" besides blank client names)
+4. **Tour Operator Issues**: Ensure ALL words from tour operator name exist in system dropdown options (strict matching prevents wrong selections)
 5. **Webhook Failures**: Verify n8n endpoint is accessible and accepting requests
 6. **Date Format Errors**: Ensure dates are in MM/DD/YYYY format
 7. **Client Creation Retry**: If you see "Error - Client Creation Failed After Retry", check for browser/network issues